Push/Pull logoPush/Pull

 10 min read

-ComparisonProgressive OverloadPlanning
+ComparisonProgressive OverloadPricing

 Push/Pull recovery and readiness screen used in an Alpha Progression alternative comparison

-Updated Apr 22, 2026:this comparison uses Alpha Progression's official homepage, official subscribe page, current U.S. iOS App Store listing, and current Google Play listing.
+Updated May 13, 2026:this comparison uses Alpha Progression's official homepage, official subscribe page, current U.S. iOS App Store listing, and current Google Play listing.

 If you want the broader shortlist first, compare this with Best Progressive Overload Apps for Strength Training.

-Alpha Progression alternative: quick verdict
+Alpha Progression pricing and alternative: quick verdict

-• Choose Push/Pull if you already know how you want to train and mostly need a cleaner workflow for logging, previous values, and next-session decisions.
+• Choose Push/Pull if you already know how you want to train and mostly need a cheaper, cleaner workflow for logging, previous values, and next-session decisions.

 • Choose Alpha Progression if you want a science-based plan generator, built-in progression recommendations, charts, and periodization tools inside the same app.